SpotX-Official/SpotX/README.md

 <h1>Additional Notes:</h1>

+* The repository is based on <a href="https://github.com/mrpond/BlockTheSpot">BlockTheSpot</a>, and also some tricks were taken from <a href="https://github.com/khanhas/spicetify-cli">spicetify-cli</a>, many thanks to the contributors
 * SpotX will only work correctly on the latest versions of Spotify, please make sure of this before asking a question.
 * The modifiable files are replaced by the Spotify installer every time it is updated, so you will need to apply the patch again when this happens.
 * SpotX will be installed even if you are using Spicetify, but you may need to run Install.bat again after running the `spicetify apply` or other commands.